Swervo

 Swervo is a collaborative studio album by American rapper G Herbo and record producer Southside.
 It was released on July 27, 2018, by Machine Entertainment Group, Epic Records, Cinematic Music Group, 150 Dream Team and 808 Mafia.
 The production on the album was entirely handled by Southside, alongside Jake One and TM88, among others.
-The album also features guest appearances from 21 Savage, Chief Keef, Juice Wrld and Young Thug.
+The album also features guest appearances from 21 Savage, Chief Keef, Juice WRLD and Young Thug.

 Swervo was supported by four singles: "Who Run It", "Focused", "Swervo" and "Some Nights".
-The album received postivie reviews from music critics.
+The album received positive reviews from music critics.
 It debuted at number 15 on the US Billboard 200 chart, earning 22,000 album-equivalent units in its first week.
 Its sequel album, Still Swervin, was released on February 1, 2019.

 Background

 On September 11, 2017, G Herbo was featured in an interview with XXL, in which he spoke about the project, he said:

 The album's tracklist, cover art and release date was revealed on July 20, 2018.
 The announcement comes a month after G Herbo and Southside released the music video for the title track.
 G Herbo described Swervo as his "alter-ego" and the "opposite of G Herbo".
 He further commented on the project during an interview with Billboard detailing the concept of him "having fun and party records."
 In an interview with Complex, G Herbo talked about how the project came about, by saying: